As a blogger, you obviously know the importance of writing engaging content for your audience on your blog.

 - Provide deep insights into your content that changes the life of your users.Solve their day to problems from your blog posts so that they become your loyal readers

-- Write long (about 2000 words) and detailed content along with media like images, screen shots, infographics, videos ets which improve user experience and an added SEO advantage
+- Write long (about 2000 words) and detailed content along with media like images, screenshots, infographics, videos etc which improve user experience and an added SEO advantage

-- Divide your content in a user friendly way by using appropriate headings from H2-H6.
-Including table of contents at the beginning is a good idea.
+- Divide your content in a user-friendly way by using appropriate headings from H2-H6.
+Include a table of contents at the beginning is a good idea.

 - Try to include your focus keyword in subheadings (H2-H6) in a natural way

 - Optimize your content for better readability.
 Do not use lengthy paragraphs.
 Avoid using more than 3 or 4 lines in any paragraph.Use bulleted lists for key points.